 Next steps for Hawaii home sellers

-If you’re looking to sell your home fast in Hawaii and get a great price, Clever can help.
+If you’re looking to sell your home fast in Hawaii and get a great price, Clever Real Estate can match you with a top local realtor from a trusted brand like Keller Williams or RE/MAX.

-Importantly, home sellers who list with Clever get their first qualified offer in an average of 13 days* — that’s 73 days faster than the average time to offer in Hawaii.
+Importantly, home sellers who list with Clever get their first qualified offer in an average of 24.1 days* — that’s 43 days faster than the average time to offer in Hawaii.
+Find a top local agent and get a 1.5% listing fee now!